mtlynch/mtlynch.io/content/book-reports/bowling-alone/index.md

 ### TV

 * TV is likely a significant factor in America's reduced civic engagement.
-* TV is the fastest growing consumer product in the US.
+* TV is the fastest-growing consumer product in the US.
-  * It went from 1% penetration to 75% of American households in just 7 years.
+  * It went from 1% penetration to 75% of American households in just seven years.
     * Telephones took 67 years.
     * Cars took 52 years.
     * Radio took 14 years.